LitSarah/D2-Shopper/README.md

 /clan {name}
 ```

-Displays information about the clan, like name, call sign, and members.
+Displays information about the clan queried, like name, call sign, and members.

 ## Roadmap